casett/ZM_Colletotrichum_sp_Genome/README.md

 ## Github Repository for
-#   Genomic streamlining of seagrass-associated Colletotrichum sp. may be related to its adaptation to a marine monocot host
+#   Genomic streamlining of seagrass-associated <i>Colletotrichum</i> sp. may be related to its adaptation to a marine monocot host

 ## by Cassie Ettinger